Please note that Tapas no longer supports Internet Explorer.

 “Your pack was close to the cocoon, look.”
 She put her hand over it and felt the movement even stronger.
 “I think these monsters are sensitive to some crystal in the backpack…”

-She didn’t finish the sentence, but both knew it.
-Now the creature inside was awakening, and it was angry.
+She didn’t finish the sentence, but both knew it: now the creature inside was awakening, and it was angry.

 Stefan thought the situation was bad enough, but now Franzi was pointing in a direction deeper into the valley.
 She was silent, which meant she was in fear.
 He slowly turned around in the direction she showed.

 They were about halfway down the tree, at a point in the forest where the trees had mostly uncovered branches and almost no leaves.
-As the wind slowly caused the canopy above to shift, fleeting streams of light illuminated the forest, revealing that every tree, as far as they could see, had more of those cocoons attached to their branches.
+As the wind slowly caused the canopy above to shift, fleeting streams of light illuminated the forest, revealing that every tree, for as far as they could see, had more cocoons attached to their branches.

 There were hundreds, no, thousands of them.
 All about the same size.